 South African dual nationals can’t enter or depart South Africa with a foreign passport.
 See

 Authorities don't accept provisional travel documents (one-page travel documents), though Australian emergency passports are accepted.

 Travelling with children

 Immigration regulations apply to children travelling under the age of 18.
-All children travelling must have a valid passport and a full (unabridged) birth certificate that identifies the parents.
+All children travelling must have a valid passport and should have a full (unabridged) birth certificate that identifies the parents.
 These documents must be produced on request.